Donald Segretti: Imprisoned following Watergate conviction

 In 1974, Segretti pleaded guilty to three misdemeanor counts of distributing illegal campaign literature (including the forgeries described above) and was sentenced to six months in prison.
 Segretti served four months.

 Later activities

 Segretti was a lawyer who served as a prosecutor for the U.S. Army and later as a civilian.
 However, his license was suspended on February 27, 1976.
 Segretti is currently shown as an active member in good standing of the State Bar of California.

-Unsuccessful Orange County judgeship bid
+Unsuccessful bid for Orange County judgeship

 In 1995, Segretti ran for a local judgeship in Orange County, California.
 He quickly withdrew from the race when his campaign sparked lingering anger over memories of his involvement in the Watergate scandal.

 Orange County co-chair of McCain 2000 primary campaign

 In 2000, Segretti served as co-chair of John McCain's presidential campaign in Orange County, California.

 In popular culture

-In the 1976 film about Watergate, All the President's Men, Segretti was portrayed by Robert Walden.
+In the 1976 film All the President's Men, Segretti was portrayed by Robert Walden.
 The character downplayed the dirty tricks he had undertaken as "Nickel-and-dime stuff.
 Stuff.
-Stuff with a little wit attached to it."
+Stuff with a little 'wit' attached to it."